 There are really a lot of good bows on the market these days, and its a matter of personal preference and what it works for each of us.
 I have been shooting since 2011 PSE bows.
 I found the PSE bows very reliable and the results they have give them in the field are outstanding.
 The performance they can get from a smooth drawing bow, on a solid shooting platform its what I look for on a hunting bow.
 Most of my hunting is spot and stalk, and the speeds they get really help absorbing those distance guessing errors.
 Once you get use to having the first pin at 30 meters its hard to get back to a slower bow.

-I prefer to stick with a little longer axle to axle bow since I shoot better, I love them around 33”.
+I prefer to stick with a little longer axle to axle bow since I shoot better, I love them around 34”.
 I have shoot some shorter bows at almost 31” and its true that its nice to move around with them, and they can still shoot sweet.
 Brace Height I like to move around 6”, good compromise between speed and shoot ability.
 Not a big fan of big let offs, I prefer to get to 70% or 75% in order to have to maintain the bow behind pulling to brake the shot properly.

 The range of a 10” stabilizer seems like a good balance for hunting.
 Its hard to move with longer stabilizers, and its makes harder to perform a quick shot with a long stabilizers which is torquing the bow until you settle.
 I use also a side shorter stabilizer at the bottom to balance the complete bow sideways, and also it helps balancing the bow during the shot reducing last second errors.
 Doinker Stabilizer have worked great for me since the first bow I had.

 I do also set my bows with a Total Peep.
 This peep is not affected by light changes or peep rotation so it is really convenient for hunting.

 Pedro, what kind of quiver do you use?
 I’ve been looking for one just like yours for a long time and haven’t been able to find one until I saw it in one of your videos.